department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 **If you get divorced**, you’ll want to notify VA right away.
 There is no need to submit or upload supporting documentation into eBenefits in this case.

-This will help to make sure we don’t continue paying you additional disability compensation for your former spouse and, if applicable stepchildren, after the divorce.
+This will help to make sure we don’t continue paying you additional disability compensation for your former spouse and, if applicable, stepchildren after the divorce.
 If we continue paying you benefits that you’re not eligible for, we may withhold money from future payments until you’ve paid them back. <br>
 [Go to eBenefits](https://www.ebenefits.va.gov/ebenefits/homepage).

 </div>